All Episodes

 When Obama needed to organize the community, he called the unions.

-He called the AFL CIO and he called the Service Employees International Union because none of his own supporters had enough passion about this health care thing to show up on their own.
+He called the AFL-CIO and he called the service employees international union because none of his own supporters had enough passion about this healthcare thing to show up on their own.

 So Obama had to mobilize his community organizers.

-And they showed up and they intimidated and they beat up in some cases, average ordinary Americans who are trying to hold on to their country.
+And they showed up and they intimidated and they beat up, in some cases, average ordinary Americans who are trying to hold on to their country.

 You were called mobsters and Nazis by Obama's community organizers.

-I kind of like it as a as a play on words of the million men march, but community service.
+I kind of like it as a play on the words, the Million Men March, but community service, that's not what you think.

-Which is what most of the audiences do when this program begins.
+It's a guess who and shaking all over, which is what most of the audiences do when this program begins.

 And this was published yesterday.

-Now I want you to listen to me on this.
+Now, I want you to listen to me on this.

 Big food versus big insurance.

-New York Times up had a column here.
+New York Times op-ed column here.

-To listen to President Obama's speech on Wednesday night or to just about anybody else in the health care debate, you would think that the biggest problem with health care in America is the system itself.
+To listen to President Obama's speech on Wednesday night or to just about anybody else in the healthcare debate, you would think that the biggest problem with healthcare in America is the system itself, perverse incentives, inefficiencies, unnecessary tests and procedures, lack of competition, and greed.

-No one disputes that the 2.3 trillion we devote to the healthcare industry is often spent unwisely, but the fact that the U.S. spends twice as much per person as most European countries on health care can be substantially explained as a study released last month says by our being fatter.
+No one disputes that the $2.3 trillion we devote to the healthcare industry is often spent unwisely, but the fact that the U.S. spends twice as much per person as most European countries on healthcare can be substantially explained, as a study released last month says, by our being fatter.

-Even the most efficient health care system that the administration could hope to devise would still confront a rising tide of chronic disease linked to diet.
+Even the most efficient healthcare system that the administration could hope to devise would still confront a rising tide of chronic disease linked to diet.

 That's why our success in bringing health care costs under control ultimately depends on whether Washington can summon the political will to take on and reform a second, even more powerful industry, the food industry.